CryptoTL: Private, Efficient and Secure Transfer Learning: Related Work

-\paragraph{Privacy-preserving machine learning.} In recent years, the research increasingly focused on applying privacy-preserving cryptographic protocols and primitives to combat privacy issues during the training and classification of machine learning models.
-More specifically, secure multiparty computation (MPC) has been applied to both training~\cite{DBLP:conf/sp/MohasselZ17,DBLP:journals/popets/WaghGC19,DBLP:conf/ccs/MohasselR18} and classification~\cite{DBLP:conf/ccs/LiuJLA17,DBLP:conf/sp/Damgard0FKSV19,DBLP:conf/sp/0001RCGR020,DBLP:conf/uss/MishraLSZP20}, whereas solutions including HE have mostly only successfully been applied to classification tasks~\cite{DBLP:conf/icml/Gilad-BachrachD16,DBLP:conf/uss/JuvekarVC18,DBLP:conf/pldi/DathathriS0LLMM19,DBLP:journals/corr/abs-2101-07078,DBLP:conf/pldi/DathathriKSDLM20,DBLP:conf/icassp/ChouGLGBS20}.
+\paragraph{Transfer learning.} TL~\cite{pan2009survey} has become a popular research objective in machine learning with wide spread application possibilities.
+A broad categorization of the different TL approaches can be found in~\cite{zhuang2020comprehensive}.
+Difficulties for TL arise in scenarios where feature spaces of both source and target domains do not overlap in terms of size and domain, so the knowledge transfer cannot be accurately performed~\cite{ben2010theory}.
+Further issues include the protection of private source domain data during the knowledge transfer~\cite{zhuang2020comprehensive}.
+Nevertheless, TL can be easily adapted for preserving private information, especially in the NLP domain~\cite{DBLP:journal/aire/how2keep}.
+CryptoTL, therefore, introduces a TL approach that prevents privacy issues by integrating HE and DP into the neural network model.
+Simultaneously, it deals with the heterogeneous feature space problem by using data representations extracted from a state-of-the-art model for language encoding. \paragraph{Privacy-preserving machine learning.} In recent years, the research increasingly focused on applying privacy-preserving cryptographic protocols and primitives to combat privacy issues during the training and classification of machine learning models.
+More specifically, secure multiparty computation (MPC) has been applied to both training~\cite{DBLP:conf/sp/MohasselZ17,DBLP:journals/popets/WaghGC19,DBLP:conf/ccs/MohasselR18,DBLP:journals/popets/WaghTBKMR21} and classification~\cite{DBLP:conf/ccs/LiuJLA17,DBLP:conf/sp/Damgard0FKSV19,DBLP:conf/sp/0001RCGR020,DBLP:conf/uss/MishraLSZP20,DBLP:conf/uss/LehmkuhlMSP21,277254}, whereas solutions including HE have mostly only successfully been applied to classification tasks~\cite{DBLP:conf/icml/Gilad-BachrachD16,DBLP:conf/uss/JuvekarVC18,DBLP:conf/pldi/DathathriS0LLMM19,DBLP:journals/corr/abs-2101-07078,DBLP:conf/pldi/DathathriKSDLM20,DBLP:conf/icassp/ChouGLGBS20,DBLP:conf/cscml/ChillottiJP21}.
 Training machine learning models on homomorphically encrypted inputs is still an ongoing research questions.
 In~\cite{DBLP:conf/cvpr/NandakumarRPH19}, researchers from IBM (including the author of the well-known HElib~\cite{DBLP:journals/iacr/HaleviS20} library for HE) tried to apply HE to the training of a small 3-layer network for classifying the MNIST~\cite{lecun-mnisthandwrittendigit-2010} dataset.
 They reported runtimes of $1.5$ days for applying one mini-batch with 60 training samples to the network and more then $9$ hours for the same minibatch applied to a minimized version of their network with $98\,\%$ less trainable parameters.
 As a consequence, the authors conclude that training on encrypted data is still far too slow for real-world applications.
 Furthermore, in~\cite{DBLP:journals/access/BadawiHMLA20} the authors provide a GPU implementation of the CKKS cryptosystem and use it to speed up training of a DL model for NLP use cases.
-Despite achieving a classification speedup of factor $22$ compared to using CPU implementations of CKKS, training a model still took them more than 5 days.
+Despite achieving a classification speedup of factor $22$ compared to just using CPU's, training a model still took them more than 5 days for 2 epochs using 8 GPUs.